Best Argos Black Friday deals - Crazy Code discount and Cyber Monday offers

 PS4 Pro bundles with FIFA

-Argos said itself “Black Friday was [its] biggest day ever for video gaming,” so games console packages are in the sales again, with a variety of bundles.
+Argos said itself “Black Friday was [its] biggest day ever for video gaming,” so games console packages are in the sales again, and will be until Cyber Monday, with a variety of bundles.

 With Fortnite still flying high the PS4 500GB and the PS4 Pro 1TB consoles (£299.99) are worth looking at, both come with Fortnite Neo Versa in bundles already (£299.99).